devnexus/devnexus-site/_speakers/sujith-paul.md

 firstName: Sujith
 lastName: Paul
 fullName: Sujith Paul
-bio: "Sujith Paul is a Lead Consultant at Terazo, responsible for the architecture, design and delivery of software solutions on client engagements.
-His previous experiences include working on cloud migrations, enterprise application modernizations and agile transformations.\r\nHe prefers to use Java, Spring, Go, AWS, Docker and Terraform in his projects.
+bio: "Sujith Paul is a Principal Software Engineer at Richmond National, responsible for the architecture, design and delivery of internal software applications.
+His previous experiences include working on cloud migrations, enterprise application modernization and agile transformations.\r\nHe prefers to use Java, Groovy, Spring, Go, AWS, Docker and Terraform in his projects.
 He is passionate about XP, software craftsmanship and mentoring.\r\nAway from the computer, Sujith enjoys live music, craft beer and being out in the nature on a walk or a bike."
-tagLine: Lead Consultant - Terazo
+tagLine: Principal Software Engineer at Richmond National
 profilePicture: https://sessionize.com/image/2c63-400o400o1-9VoMMuQon3HTzUsQ1yfTd7.jpg
 sessions:
 - id: 1036766